jwasinger/eip2537-evm-benchmarks/README.md

 * Fp/Fp2 Mapping: random scalar.
 The implementation is assumed to be mostly constant-time.

 ### Note on MSM
 Random inputs are not necessarily the worst-case input.
 However, they perform poorly with the current gas schedule when limited to single-threaded execution.
-For Geth, picking an MSM algorithm that performs best on a single thread and/or modifying the gas schedule of the EIP is a TODO.
+For Geth, picking an MSM algorithm that performs best for single-threaded execution and/or modifying the gas schedule of the EIP is a TODO.

 ## Benchmark Method

 The benchmarking contract consists of 2850 static calls to a target precompile contract.
-To account for the skew of the overhead from non-precompile EVM instructions, a "no-op" benchmark consisting of 2850 calls to the identity precompile (copying zero bytes) is performed.
-The gas and execution time from the no-op benchmark are subtracted from those of the BLS precompile benchmark, before computing the resulting gas rate per precompile operation.
+To account for the skew of the overhead from non-precompile EVM instructions, a "no-op" benchmark consisting of 2850 calls to the identity precompile (copying zero bytes) is also performed.
+The gas and execution time from the no-op benchmark are subtracted from those of the precompile benchmark, before computing the resulting gas rate per precompile operation.

 ## Geth EVM Benchmark Results on an M2 Macbook Pro